smostovoy/active_model_presenter/README.md

 # Welcome to ActionSerializer

-ActionSerializer is a layer for Rails between Controller and View.
+ActionSerializer is a layer for Rails between Controller and View based on ActiveModelSerializers gem.
 It's an implementation of an architecture which can be called as MVCS (Model-View-Controller-Serializer).
 Simplified flow is next: